 Step 4.
 Following the on-screen prompt, connect a phase-stable cable between the RF Out port and the RF In port.
 If an attenuator is required for the measurement, connect it directly to the RF Out port and connect the cable to the attenuator output.
-The displayed trace before calibration should be similar to the one shown in Figure 10-2.

-Figure 10-2.
+Figure 11-2.
 Uncalibrated Narrowband Trace